apprunjs/apprun-starter/README.md

 ## My AppRun App

-Modify src/site.json to configure your app.
+Add pages to the directory `pages`; they will be served as static files.

-* Use _npm start_ to start the dev server
+Modify apprun-site.yml to configure your app.

-* Use _npm test_ to run unit tests
+* Use _npm run dev_ to start the dev server
 * Use _npm run build_ to build for production

-This is an application built with [AppRun](https://github.com/yysun/apprun).
+This is an application built with [AppRun Site](https://github.com/yysun/apprun-site).